3 Empire and Jim Crow

 KKK night rally, Chicago, 1920.

-Lynching, the illegal hanging of victims by angry mobs, was not just murder; it was a ritual rich with symbolism.
-Many victims were not simply hanged, they were terrorized, tortured, mutilated, burned alive, and shot.
-Southern lynchings often became carnivals, public spectacles attended by thousands of eager spectators.
+Lynching, the illegal hanging of victims by angry mobs, was not just murder.
+Many victims were not simply hanged: they were terrorized, tortured, mutilated, burned alive, and shot.
+Southern lynchings often became public spectacles attended by thousands of eager spectators.
 Rail lines ran special cars to accommodate the rush of participants.
 Vendors sold keepsakes.
 Perpetrators posed for photos and collected mementos.
 One notorious example occurred in Georgia in 1899.
 Accused of killing his white employer and raping the man’s wife, twenty-four-year old Sam Hose was taken by a mob from the Newnan town jail where he was being held before trial.
-Word of the impending lynching quickly spread, and specially chartered passenger trains brought thousands of visitors from Atlanta to witness the gruesome affair.
+Word of the impending lynching quickly spread and specially chartered passenger trains brought thousands of visitors from Atlanta to witness the lynching.
 Members of the mob tortured Hose for about an hour.
-They sliced off Hose’s ears, fingers, genitals, and cut the skin off his face as he screamed in agony.
+They sliced off the young man’s ears, fingers, genitals, and cut the skin off his face as he screamed in agony.
 Then they poured a can of kerosene over his body, burned him alive, and sold his body parts as souvenirs.

 Rebecca Latimer Felton